Dimifabbridf96/rock-paper-scissor-lizard-spock/README.md

 1. As a Returning Visitor, I want have the possibility to pass my spare time in a funny way with a challenging quick game.

-    1. As shown, on the top of the page are displyed the moves remained, and from the moment the game is set to have maximum 10 moves before is over every match became a fast entertainment.
+    1. As shown, on the top of the page are displayed the moves remained, and from the moment the game is set to have maximum 10 moves before is over every match became a fast entertainment.

   #### Frequent User Goals